-On web sites like Amazon there’s always something happening, new products, new deals, new stories to tell – every moment there’s something new to discover and that’s what makes a web site exciting enough to get returning visitors.
-You could call it “Entertainment Webdesign” as in the an article (in german) from a web design agency in Frankfurt, Germany (web site no longer available) which inspired me to this article.
+On web sites like this there’s always something happening, new products, new deals, new stories to tell – every moment there’s something new to discover and that’s what makes a web site exciting enough to get returning visitors.
+You could call it “Entertainment Webdesign” as in the an article (in german) from a webdesign agency in Frankfurt, Germany (web site no longer available) which inspired me to this article.
 Thinking about how you can make your own web presence so attractive that you encourage returning visitors who then hopefully spread the word so that others notice and link to you too is one of the main jobs of a web designer.

 Many Shops and Services Fail Unnecessarily

 There are a lot of sites around but many of them don’t use modern techniques like responsive design or modern code for faster loading pages and easier maintenance.
 This might not be a problem for the visitor because he’s not usually interested in the code anyway, but it may effect the results you get in google searches or raise the question if people can see and use your pages on modern mobile hardware like tablets or smart phones.